sbaerlocher/ansible.windows/roles/remote_desktop/README.md

 ### remote_desktop_shutdown_disable

-Disables the function that can be shut down from a remote desktop.
+Disables the the shutdown option from a remote desktop.

 ```yml
 remote_desktop_shutdown_disable: false